Prevention, Training & Research

 Center for Effective Schools

-Since 1999, the Devereux Center for Effective Schools (CES) has been creating, implementing and evaluating school-based models of prevention and early intervention to address the development of serious forms of antisocial behavior.
+Since 1999, the Devereux Advanced Behavioral Health Center for Effective Schools (CES) has been creating, implementing and evaluating school-based models of prevention and early intervention to address the development of serious forms of antisocial behavior.
 CES consultants provide training and technical assistance to schools and other child-serving organizations interested in developing multi-tiered systems of behavioral and academic support, including School-wide Positive Behavior Support (SW-PBS) and Response to Intervention (RtI).
 In addition, CES consultants have broad experience in addressing the needs of children who are at risk for the development of chronic and persistent patterns of disruptive and antisocial behavior.
 Specialized interventions developed by the CES include the Strengthening Emotional Support Services (SESS) curriculum, a training program for teachers of students with E/BD, and the Lunchroom Behavior Game, a training program for inner-city cafeteria aides.

 Center for Resilient Children